-The American International College of Arts and Sciences Antigua, Inc. is owned by American University of Antigua, Inc. The latter is owned by Manipal Education Americas, LLC.
+The American University of Antigua College of Arts and Sciences, Inc. is owned by American University of Antigua, Inc. The latter is owned by Manipal Education Americas, LLC.

 The College is organized as a corporation under the laws of Antigua and Barbuda with the following officers: